limsoup/react-coding-exercise/README.md

 ## Setup

 To get started, you will need to globally install [rwb](https://github.com/petehunt/rwb).
 This is a simple global tool to run and serve this application.
+Keep in mind this exercise works with v0.0.19 (latest stable since our last tests).

-`npm install -g git+https://github.com/petehunt/rwb`
+`npm install -g rwb`

 Run an npm install.